(I Wanna Give You) Devotion: Critical reception

 AllMusic editor Stewart Mason named the song a "terrific dance club staple", complimenting singer Sharon Dee Clarke's "soulful, expressive voice", and writer/programmer Damon Rochefort, that gives the whole thing a "perky, bouncy feel".
 David Taylor-Wilson from Bay Area Reporter felt it's "extremely enticing", praising Clarke's vocals as "superb".
 American magazine Billboard stated that the song had recently topped dance charts "thanks to Sharon Dee Clark's belting vocals and Damon Rochefort's savvy beat and melody construction."
 Billboard editor Larry Flick complimented its "contagious melody, a slammin' groove, and a well-timed trade-off between rapid male rapping and diva-styled femme singing."

 Zane from Melody Maker stated, "The song's irritatingly catchy sax samples and the ubiquitous female soul vocals made it a deserved, if obvious, Top Five hit."
 James Hamilton from Music Weeks RM Dance Update deemed it a "catchily honking political lurcher" in his weekly dance column.
 Phil Cheeseman from Record Mirror wrote, "If you went out clubbing on New Year's Eve, one record you'll almost certainly have heard is Nomad's 'Devotion'.
 Its crowd chants, stabbing saxophone, lazy strings and catchy chorus conspired to make it the Christmas period's most guaranteed floor filler."
 Johnny Dee from Smash Hits declared the track as "utterlly brill".
 Bob Mack from Spin named it a "great" dance cut and almost a "real song".

 Chart performance

 "(I Wanna Give You) Devotion" peaked at number one in Greece.
 In the UK, it reached number two during its seventh week on the UK Singles Chart, on 17 February 1991.
 On the UK Dance Singles Chart, it reached number one, as well as on the Record Mirror Club Chart.
 The song entered the top 10 in Austria, Belgium, Ireland, Luxembourg, the Netherlands, Spain and Switzerland, as well as on the Eurochart Hot 100, where it peaked at number six in March 1991.
 Additionally, the song was a top-20 hit in Germany and Sweden.
-Outside Europe, it peaked at number one on the US Billboard Dance Club Play chart, number three on the Canadian RPM Dance chart and number 37 in Australia. "(I Wanna Give You) Devotion" earned a silver record in the UK, denoting shipments of 200,000 copies.
+Outside Europe, it peaked at number one on the US Billboard Dance Club Play chart, number three on the Canadian RPM Dance chart and number 37 in Australia.
+In West Asia, the song became a top-10 hit also in Israel, peaking at number three in its sixth week on the chart, on 24 March 1991.
+It spent eight weeks inside the Israeli top 30. "(I Wanna Give You) Devotion" earned a silver record in the UK, denoting shipments of 200,000 copies.